seed-labs/seed-emulator/README.md

-Internet Simulator
+Internet Emulator
 ---

-The goal of this project is to build a simulator of the Internet, containing necessary components that will enable us to build replicas of the real-world Internet infrastructure.
+The goal of this project is to build a emulator of the Internet, containing necessary components that will enable us to build replicas of the real-world Internet infrastructure.

-We can already experiment with small-scale attacks like ARP poisoning, TCP hijacking, and DNS poisoning, but our goal is to provide a simulation where users are allowed to conduct attacks on a macroscopic level.
-The simulation will enable users to launch attacks against the entire Internet.
-The simulator for the Internet allows users to experiment with various Internet technologies that people usually would not have access to, like BGP.
-This simulator will enable users to perform a nation-level BGP hijack to bring down the Internet for an entire nation, perform MITM on a core ISP router, or launch DNS poisoning attacks on the TLD name servers.
+We can already experiment with small-scale attacks like ARP poisoning, TCP hijacking, and DNS poisoning, but our goal is to provide a emulation where users are allowed to conduct attacks on a macroscopic level.
+The emulation will enable users to launch attacks against the entire Internet.
+The emulator for the Internet allows users to experiment with various Internet technologies that people usually would not have access to, like BGP.
+This emulator will enable users to perform a nation-level BGP hijack to bring down the Internet for an entire nation, perform MITM on a core ISP router, or launch DNS poisoning attacks on the TLD name servers.

 Users can join the simulated Internet with VPN client software.
-This simulation is completely transparent to users joining it, allowing many different possibilities.
+This emulation is completely transparent to users joining it, allowing many different possibilities.
 This allows users to conduct and experience in real-time, as if it was happening in the real world.
 Simulation is popular in every field of engineering, especially for those activities that are expensive or dangerous to conduct.
-However, popular Internet simulators usually do not do well in a real-time application, as they are mainly designed to be used for research and runs slow.
-Also, lots of no-for-research-use simulators have very high system requirements, rendering them unfeasible for large-scale simulations.
+However, popular Internet emulators usually do not do well in a real-time application, as they are mainly designed to be used for research and runs slow.
+Also, lots of no-for-research-use emulators have very high system requirements, rendering them unfeasible for large-scale emulations.

 ### Design

-The simulator is built from four components:
+The emulator is built from four components:

-- Core classes, which provide the essential abstraction of the key simulator components like Network, Network Interface Card, Node (Router and Server),
+- Core classes, which provide the essential abstraction of the key emulator components like Network, Network Interface Card, Node (Router and Server),
-- Layers, which provide a high-level API for building the simulation on different levels,
+- Layers, which provide a high-level API for building the emulation on different levels,
-- Renderer, which "renders" the different layer and build a complete simulation, and
+- Renderer, which "renders" the different layer and build a complete emulation, and
-- Compiler, which "compiles" the product from renderer to actual simulation.
+- Compiler, which "compiles" the product from renderer to actual emulation.

 #### Core classes

 **`AddressAssignmentConstraint`**: The IP address assignment in a network is automated if one is not specified.
 This is to make building a scenario simpler.
 Users can derive from the `AddressAssignmentConstraint` class and change the assignment behavior.

-**`AutonomousSystem`**: The `AutonomousSystem` class provides an easy-to-use wrapper for creating a new network and nodes in the simulation.
-The `AutonomousSystem` class itself is an abstract concept in the simulation.
-It is only there for ease of access and does not take part in the simulation generation.
+**`AutonomousSystem`**: The `AutonomousSystem` class provides an easy-to-use wrapper for creating a new network and nodes in the emulation.
+The `AutonomousSystem` class itself is an abstract concept in the emulation.
+It is only there for ease of access and does not take part in the emulation generation.

-**`InternetExchange`**: The `InternetExchange` class provides an easy way to access the created node and network for an Internet Exchange. `InternetExchange` is only there for ease of access and does not take part in the simulation generation.
+**`InternetExchange`**: The `InternetExchange` class provides an easy way to access the created node and network for an Internet Exchange. `InternetExchange` is only there for ease of access and does not take part in the emulation generation.

-**`Network`**: The `Network` class is an abstraction of network in the simulation.
+**`Network`**: The `Network` class is an abstraction of network in the emulation.

-**`Node`**: The `Node` class is an abstraction of a node in the simulation.
+**`Node`**: The `Node` class is an abstraction of a node in the emulation.
 A node can be either a router or a server.
 The `Node` class provides various APIs for installing new software, adding new files, and joining networks.

 **`Printable`**: The `Printable` class is the base class of all classes that are "printable."
 It can be considered a special toString interface that allows specifying indentation.

 **`Graphable`**: The `Graphable` class is the base class of all classes that can provide graphs.

-**`Registry`**: The `Registry` class is a singleton class for "registering" objects in the simulation.
+**`Registry`**: The `Registry` class is a singleton class for "registering" objects in the emulation.
 All classes can access the `Registry` to register new object or get registered objects.
 Objects in the `Registry` are all derived from the `Registerable` class.
 All `Registerable` class has three tags: scope, type, and name.
 For example, a router node name R1 in AS150 will be tagged with `('150', 'rnode', 'R1')`, and the `Routing` layer instance, if installed, will be tagged with `('seedsim', 'layer', 'Routing')`.

 ### Layers: OSI Layer 1